jonisavo/website/resume.md

 React Native course I took in my university, but I decided to keep working on it to add new features like adding feeds from QR codes.
 You can view the source [here][rss-reader-app].

+2019 - Present
+{: .resume-side}
+### Creating a chat bot with Python
+I developed an automated bot for Discord, a popular instant messaging service. **Python**’s asynchronous capabilities and the discord.py API were utilized to interface with the chat platform.
+You can view the source [here][zedrogames-bot].

+2018 - Present
+{: .resume-side}
+### Programming games with Ruby
+I have contributed to Pokémon Essentials, an open-source video game framework that seeks to emulate the 2D Pokémon games.
+Running on legacy **Ruby** code, I've helped refactor its massive, old codebase to meet modern standards.
+See the refactor branch of my fork [here][essentials-refactor].

 2019
 {: .resume-side}
 ### Simple web application with HTML, CSS and vanilla JavaScript
-I created a simple web application with a couple of my friends using vanilla JavaScript as a means of learning the language.
+I created a simple web application with a couple of my friends using vanilla **JavaScript** as a means of learning the language.
 It is a website for browsing Finnish Ticketmaster events, aptly named **Ticketmapster**.
 See the source [here][ticketmapster].

-2018 - Present
-{: .resume-side}
-### Programming games with Ruby
-I have contributed to **Pokémon Essentials**, the open-source video game framework that seeks to emulate the 2D Pokémon games.
-Running on legacy Ruby code, I've helped refactor its massive, old codebase to meet modern standards.
-See the refactor branch of my fork [here][essentials-refactor].

 [zedrogames-bot]: https://github.com/jonisavo/zedrogames-bot